-Supporting every single child effectively, allowing them to realise their vocal potential and introducing them to musical instruments trains their ability to focus, motivation to perform, creativity and confidence.
-Working together creatively strongly reinforces a sense of community, communication skills, consideration for others, tolerance and the ability to accept criticism.
-Passing on these skills is a fundamental part of our concept and is at the core of the socio-political and education policy issues.
+We believe that music education promotes a variety of positive outcomes.
+Our model is based on the idea that training every student to realise their musical potential improves their focus, motivation, creativity and confidence.
+Furthermore, we believe that working together creatively strongly reinforces sense of community, communication skills, consideration for others, tolerance and the ability to accept criticism.
+Cultivation of these skills is a fundamental part of our model and is at the core of many socio-political and educational issues.

-Superar started to set up choirs at Viennese schools in 2009, with an orchestra following in 2013.
+Superar began choruses at several Viennese schools in 2009, with an orchestral program following in 2013.
 All Superar lessons are free of charge for all participants.
-The program thus can reach those young people, who are not integrated in cultural and musical structures or supported for various reasons.
-In 2017 Superar is working with more than 2000 Kids in choirs and orchestras in the Superar locations in Switzerland, Bosnia and Herzegowina, Romania, Slovakia and Liechtenstein.
+The program thus can reach those young people who are not integrated in cultural and musical structures.
+Today, Superar reaches more than 2,300 kids through choirs and orchestras at the Superar locations in Switzerland, Bosnia and Herzegovina, Romania, Slovakia, Liechtenstein and Hungary.

-At the singing lessons, entire classes or groups of pupils who have not undergone any prior selection process receive musical training to help them to achieve the best level possible, and receive long-term support to help them to do so.
-The work carried out two to four times a week with a trained choir conductor ensures a continual creative musical process and with it the development of other more general cognitive and social skills.
+In our singing lessons, groups of pupils who have not undergone any prior selection process receive high-quality musical training.
+Classes meet two to four times a week and are led by a trained choir conductor in order to ensure a continually creative musical process and the corresponding development of cognitive and social skills.

-Superar´s main focus are schools, where singing lessons are integrated in the daily program.
-There entire classes have singing lessons four times a week with a Superar teacher.
-Selection of schools and locations depend on their social background.
-On areas with demanding sourroundings, the program can play it´s strenghts concerning social inclusion and encouragement of the individual.
+Superar’s main focus is schools, where singing lessons are integrated into the daily program.
+There are no auditions; rather, entire classes have singing lessons four times a week with a Superar teacher.
+Superar works in areas where it can have the greatest impact: in areas with social tensions, Superar strives to promote social inclusion and individual empowerment.

 All our lessons are free of charge for all participants.

-Instrument lessons also take place in groups.
-The set-up of Superar's first-ever orchestra goes back to April 2013.
-60 children and young people with no background in musical instruments were brought together and started practising the violin, cello and viola for up to eight hours per week.
-Superar orchestras today exist in Vienna and Switzerland and starting in Slovakia.
+Instrumental lessons also take place in groups.
+Superar formed its first orchestra in April 2013.
+Sixty children and young people with no background in musical instruments were brought together to practise the violin, cello and viola for up to eight hours per week.
+Since then, the program has grown, and today Superar orchestras exist in Vienna and Switzerland.